Climb aboard and enjoy San Francisco and Sausalito from the water. Community sails are open to all ages and no sailing experience is necessary!

 Reserve an entire vessel for a group

-• Alumni Gatherings
+• Corporate and Alumni Events

-• Fleet week Airshow Viewing
+• Fleet Week Airshow Viewing

 Join a community sail

-• Sail by San Francisco sights such as the Golden Gate Bridge, Alcatraz, and Angel Island.
+• Sail by San Francisco sights such as the Golden Gate Bridge, Alcatraz, and Angel Island

-• Sit back and enjoy the view, or help sail the ship with the assistance of our professional crew.
+• Sit back and enjoy the view, or help sail the ship with the assistance of our professional crew

 • Learn about Nautical Science, Maritime History and Marine Science from the onboard educators

-• Light refreshments are available on all public sails.
+• Light refreshments are available on all public sails

-Contact Us
+Contact us

 Gate through shrouds